Indian Diabetic Diet Chart: Expert Recommended For Better Blood Sugar Control

 Herbs and spices improve flavor without adding extra calories, sugars, or sodium.
 Moreover, certain herbs and spices like cinnamon, turmeric, and fenugreek improve insulin sensitivity and lower blood sugar levels.
 Hence, herbs and spices are another must-add to your food list for diabetes.

-Diet chart for diabetic patients
+Indian Diet Chart for Diabetic patients

 Here is a 7-day diet plan for diabetic patients tailored to a daily intake of 1500 calories.